 The functionalities of pure stateless services are quite limited, most likely we still need to save states to somewhere; if not stored locally, then they have to go to the database layer.

 So it works like this: a client makes a request; the stateless service talks to the database to get some data; the service does some computation and send the response to the client.
 The data is not persisted on the service instance, and the next request may be load balanced to a different instance.
 If there's no cache, this is quite wasteful.

 - easy to scale horizontally

-- Data Locality: data is right on that server, no need to hit database, low latency
+- data is right on the server, no need to hit database, low latency

-- open up a persistent HTTP connection or a TCP connection
+- can open up a persistent HTTP connection or a TCP connection

-- Once the connection breaks the stickiness is gone and the next request will be load balanced to another server.SELECT
+- if the connection breaks the stickiness is gone, and the next request will be load balanced to another server

-- load balancing :It’s easy to overwhelm a single server with too many connections
+- bad load balancing, easy to overwhelm a single server with too many connections